ArtXNetwork/ArtX/README.md

-# Artx
+# skylark

-Implementation of artx node in Rust.
+Implementation of skylark node in Rust.

 ## Build